SkoolNotes/Taproot/2020BIO101/KBhBIO101EukaryoticOrganells.md

 # Organelles in Eukaryotic Cells

 ## An Introduction.
 Many organells exist in a cell — often more in Eukaryotic cells — that help execute the cell's functions.
 They serve a variety of purposes, and help form the basics of cellular systems.
+Categorizing them based on whether or not they have membranes [[KBhBIO101OrganellsBasedOnMembranes]]

 ## Chloroplast and Mitochondria
 * **Chloroplast** — found in plants + does photosynthesis